DSI-FDI/final-project/dsi_millestone_1.md

 ## Results of the interviews

-We are super happy with the results of our interviews.
+We are completely satisfied with the results of our interviews.
 We obtained many useful information about our users (feelings, needs, goals, fears...).

-We realized many people are looking for a relationship but they don't feel confident and sure about how dating and being successful.
+We realized that many people are looking for a relationship but they don't feel confident and sure about how to be successful at dating.

-Two or three of us were on each interview.
-One was the interviewer and the rest of the team were taking notes or making the recording.
+There were two or three of us at each interview.
+One was the interviewer and the rest of the team were taking notes or recording.

-Also we did some experiments.
+We also did some experiments.
 In one interview, there were 2 interviewers.
 The principal interviewer was conducting the interview and the support interviewer asked some questions for getting deeper information.

-This worked really well, because the 2 interviewers were working together and obtained more information than the 1-1 interviews.
-That's because sometimes you can forget to ask something but the support interviewer will help you out.
+This worked really well, because the 2 interviewers were working together and obtained more information than the 1-1 interviews, since the support interviewer often caught on points which the main interviewer missed.

 We dedicated some days for making the interviews.
-And the last day we worked together for making the transcripts (from audio to text).
+And the last day we worked together for making the transcripts (from audio to text) and extracting the factoid list.

-In general terms, we are proud of all the information we obtained and also we did a great team work.
-It was fun and cool to met other students and our expectations were fulfill.
+In general terms, we are proud of all the information we obtained and the great team work we did.
+It was fun and cool to meet other students and our expectations were fulfilled.

 # Factoids